 While your cover letter might still be passed through an ATS system, it remains much more “human” than a resume.

 So, you can leverage that human appeal to distinguish yourself.
-Focus more on trying to tell a memorable anecdote about your experience, reference an important mutual connection, or flex some knowledge about the company than on trying to stuff keywords.
+No need to stress as much about keywords here.
+Focus more on telling memorable anecdotes about your experiences, referencing important mutual connections, or flexing knowledge about the company.

 This will get you far more “memory points” with a hiring manager than trying to find a fun font, a catchy objective statement, or an unnecessary graphic for your resume.